MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/warning-failure-times-incorrect-sla.md

 ---
 title: Warning and failure duration times are wrong for SLA
-description: Provides a resolution for the issue where the SLA warning and failure duration times are incorrect in Dynamics 365 Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
+description: Provides a resolution for the issue where the SLA warning and failure duration times are incorrect in Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
 ---
 # Warning and failure duration times are incorrect for SLA

-This article provides a resolution for the issue where the warning and failure duration times don't consider the daylight saving time for the service-level agreement (SLA) in Dynamics 365 Omnichannel for Customer Service.
+This article provides a resolution for the issue where the warning and failure duration times don't consider the daylight saving time for the service-level agreement (SLA) in Omnichannel for Customer Service.

 ## Symptoms